 Ingredients

-• Ground Turkey: This lean protein serves as the hearty base for the dish.
-It’s recommended to use 1 pound of ground turkey for about four servings.
+- Ground Turkey: 1 pound of lean ground turkey makes about four servings.

-• Soy Sauce: Low-sodium soy sauce helps in managing sodium intake while providing umami.
+- Soy Sauce: Low-sodium soy sauce to keep salt in check and add umami.

-• Sesame Oil: A splash of sesame oil adds richness and a nutty flavor.
+- Sesame Oil: A small splash for a nutty taste.

-For a finishing touch, consider optional toppings like chopped cashews, fresh cilantro, or sesame seeds to add extra texture and flavor.
+You can also top it off with chopped cashews, fresh cilantro, or sesame seeds for extra texture and taste.

 Cooking Equipment Needed

-• Skillet or Wok: Essential for stir-frying the turkey and vegetables evenly.
-A non-stick skillet is preferred for easy cleanup.
+- Skillet or Wok: A non-stick skillet is best for stir-frying evenly and easy clean-up.

-• Large Mixing Bowl: Necessary for mixing the veggies and sauce together before adding them to the skillet.
+- Large Mixing Bowl: To mix veggies and sauce before tossing them in the skillet.

-• Knife and Cutting Board: For chopping and preparing all the fresh ingredients.
+- Knife and Cutting Board: For chopping up all the fresh ingredients.

 Directions for Making Turkey Egg Roll in a Bowl